 Bangsamoro Autonomous Region in Muslim Mindanao for Health (BARMMHealth)

-Approximately 4 million predominantly Muslim Filipinos live in the westernmost and west-central areas of the Philippines’ Mindanao Region.
+Approximately 4 million predominantly Muslim Filipinos live in the westernmost and west-central areas of the Philippines’ Mindanao Region (provinces of Basilan, Lanao del Sur, Maguindanao, Sulu, and Tawi-Tawi).
 During the past five centuries, armed conflict over regional autonomy has contributed to making the area the most impoverished region in the country, with low life expectancy.
-The region suffers from a lack of equitable access to health care and weaknesses in the quality of health care.
+The region suffers from a lack of equitable access to health care and gaps in quality of health service delivery.

 Inequitable gender norms have also undermined health outcomes.
-The country’s 2017 Demographic and Health Survey revealed that women in the region are less likely to decide how to use their earnings independently and more likely to agree that husbands can hit their wives than women elsewhere in the Philippines.
-The combination of these factors resulted in poor health service utilization and health outcomes, particularly for family planning (FP), maternal and child health (MCH), and adolescent sexuality and reproductive health (ASRH).
+The country’s 2017 Demographic and Health Survey revealed that women in Mindanao are less likely to decide how to use their earnings independently and more likely to agree that husbands can hit their wives than women elsewhere in the Philippines.
+These socio-cultural norms result in lower health service utilization and poorer health outcomes than elsewhere in the Philippines, particularly for family planning (FP), maternal and child health (MCH), and adolescent sexual and reproductive health (ASRH).

 Overview and Objectives

-BARMMHealth is working to:
+BARMMHealth worked to: